Here is the Stark automotive FAQ, split into three main sections:

 Do you send kits outside of the UK?

 Yes, indeed.
 In fact, over half our kits are sold to mainland European and “rest of the world” customers as far away as Hong Kong and Australia.
-The price of the kit is the same for everyone, the only difference is the cost of shipping.

 Can you advise me on the road legality and/or insurance of a conversion in my country?